Last modified:

 Reset a closed work order

-It is possible to reset the status of a work order even after it is closed.
+It is possible to reset the status of a work order even after you already closed it in VCOM.

 Navigate to the Work orders portlet.
-Use the Status filter to find Closed work orders.
+You may use the Status filter to find Closed work orders.

 Right-click on the work order to open the context menu.
 Select

 Edit.
-The work order details will open in read-only mode.
+The work order details open in read-only mode.

 Select